rfo909/CFT/README.md

 # Interactive use

 CFT is an interactive shell, which produces a simple '$' prompt.
-Below are some examples of statements and expressions.
+Below are some examples interactive use.
 ```
 $ ls          # list current directory
 # cd someDir  # chance current directory